• Privacy Policy/Disclaimer

 I would reach for graham crackers if I did not have butter cookies or vanilla wafers.
 Maybe even if I did have them.

-Texture: At 48 and 72 hours, there was no longer a distinct graham cracker layer anymore.
+Texture: At 48 hours and over, there was no longer a distinct graham cracker layer anymore.
 Everything melded together.

 Cost: One box is enough for this recipe with plenty of leftovers.
 The cost is comparable to Nilla wafers.